Business Support

 To find out more, or to assess your eligibility for the Community Grants program, visit Maranoa Regional Council’s Community Grants Page.

-• The Regional Sponsored Migration Scheme (RSMS) provides employers in regional, remote or low population growth areas of Australia with the option of permanently employing overseas skilled workers.
-The RSMS Visa scheme provides an alternative for employers who face difficulties in attracting and retaining skilled employees.
+• The Regional Sponsored Migration Scheme (RSMS) and Skilled Employer Sponsored Regional (SESR) Visa provides employers in regional, remote or low population growth areas of Australia with the option of permanently employing overseas skilled workers.
+These schemes provide an alternative for employers who face difficulties in attracting and retaining skilled employees.

-Please click here to view the Required Documentation for Regional Sponsored Migration Scheme (RSMS) Visa Applications guide.
+Please click here to view the Required Documentation for Regional Sponsored Migration Scheme (RSMS) and Skilled Employer Sponsored Regional (SESR) Visa Applications guide.

 • An initiative of Roma Commerce and Tourism (RCAT) and Santos GLNG, the Shop Local Inveset Local Campaign, encourage the Roma and greater Maranoa region community, to reconsidering their purchasing habits for the benefit of the local economy and community.
 Shopping locally has many proven benefits, inlcuding increased employment, product diversity, and community wellbeing, not to mention keeping our money in our economy.